How to Pay for Braces: Saving, Financing, and More

 There’s an important distinction between dental plans and insurance plans.
 Insurance covers some or all of the cost, while dental plans provide discounts.
 Here’s how it works; you pay a monthly fee.
 In exchange for that, a network of dentists and orthodontists offer you a discount on their services.

 This can save you thousands of dollars in costs.
 However, you must do research first.
 Most dental plans require you to be a member for a certain period before you can take advantage of orthodontist work.
 So, find out what dental plans are in your area.
 Then, calculate whether or not it’s worth it to pay the fees to receive a discount.
 In some cases, it might not be worth it.

 4. Investigate Government Programs

-If you fall in the low-income bracket, then you might be able to take advantage of the treatment offered under the Medicaid program.
+If you fall into the low-income bracket, then you might be able to take advantage of the treatment offered under the Medicaid program.
 However, there are some stipulations.

 First, you need to check with your specific state’s Medicaid office and see whether or not they offer it.
 Second, you need to meet the financial guidelines that are laid out in the program.
 Finally, orthodontic treatment needs to be deemed medically necessary.

 If you’re struggling financially, then you can also consider going through a dental charity.
 These are organizations like Smiles Change Lives and Smiles For A Lifetime Foundation that helps underprivileged families afford dental and orthodontic work.
 If you’re accepted by the program, then these organizations can help pay for all or most of the cost of braces for you or your child.